-To date, approximately 360.88 acres (1,441 lots) have been developed with water distribution, sanitary sewer and storm drainage and road facilities to serve Eastland, Phases 1A, 1B, 1C, 2A, 2B, 2C, 3A, 3B and 4.
-As of July 1, 2025, there were 589 completed homes, 105 homes under construction, and 747 vacant developed lots.
-Additionally, approximately 188.62 acres (710 lots) are currently under development within Eastland.
-The remaining land within Eastland is comprised of approximately 27.74 undevelopable acres and 32.59 undeveloped but developable acres.
-See "EASTLAND."
+To date, approximately 1,336 acres (5,406 lots) have been developed with water distribution, sanitary sewer and storm drainage and road facilities within Heartland.
+As of September 1, 2025, there were 4,565 completed homes, 135 homes under construction, and 706 vacant developed lots.
+The remaining land within Heartland is comprised of approximately 18 acres for a future school site within KCMUD 10, approximately 76 undeveloped but developable acres within the District, and approximately 110 undevelopable acres in aggregate within the Participants.
+See "HEARTLAND."